charguer/optitrust/case_studies/pic/results/README.md

 There is one folder per machine used.
 Each folder contains the following data.

 Execute `./bench.sh foo` to run the full benchmark on machine `foo`.

-The file `config_foo.sh` needs to exist, to describe the machine parameters.
+The file `config_foo.sh` needs to exist, to describe the machine parameters (nb_cores, compilers, nb_particles).
-The contents of folder `foo` will be erased.
+This file can be generated using `./autoconfig.sh foo`, and then possibly modified by hand.

 Execute `./bench.sh foo action` to run only a subset of the benchmark actions.
 Execute `FAST=1 ./bench.sh foo` to use smaller parameters for faster simulation.

+The contents of folder `foo` will be cleared, unless specific actions are specified.

 ## Information about the hardware